horefice/serverless-pastebin/README.md

 ---

-Thank you for using the Serverless Paste Bin project!
+Thank you for using the Serverless Pastebin project!
 If you have any questions or need assistance, feel free to open an issue in the repository.